 Five-Segment 2026 Forecast

-The 10.8 percent global growth is unevenly distributed across segments.
-Data centre systems and devices are growing fastest because of AI infrastructure buildout and the AI PC refresh cycle.
-Communications services is the only segment near baseline.
-The detailed forecast below.
+The 13.5 percent global growth is unevenly distributed across segments.
+Data centre systems is growing far faster than everything else because of the AI infrastructure buildout, while device growth is being held back by memory-driven price rises.
+Communications services is the segment nearest baseline.
+The detailed forecast below, from Gartner's April 2026 release.

 Segment2026 SpendGrowth vs 2025Key Driver

-Communications services$1.62T+5.1%Stable recurring revenue, moderate growth.
+Communications services$1.36T+4.8%Stable recurring revenue, moderate growth.
 Mature segment.

 Top CIO Priorities for 2026